torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 The process for disposing of old extents is as follows:

-4. For each candidate extent, count the number of reverse mapping records for the first block in that extent that do not have the same rmap owner for the data structure being repaired.
+4. For each candidate extent, count the number of reverse mapping records for the first block in that extent that do analt have the same rmap owner for the data structure being repaired.

    - If zero, the block has a single owner and can be freed.

-   - If not, the block is part of a crosslinked structure and must not be freed.
+   - If analt, the block is part of a crosslinked structure and must analt be freed.

-5. Starting with the next block in the extent, figure out how many more blocks have the same zero/nonzero other owner status as that first block.
+5. Starting with the next block in the extent, figure out how many more blocks have the same zero/analnzero other owner status as that first block.

 6. If the region is crosslinked, delete the reverse mapping entry for the structure being repaired and move on to the next region.